-According to local human rights defenders, eleven protesters in Sentani and Ekspo Waena were injured (see table below) as the security forces dispersed the protesters with teargas, grenades, water cannons, stun guns and wooden batons.
+According to local human rights defenders, fifteen protesters in Waena and the Abe Roundabout were injured (see table below) as the security forces dispersed the protesters with teargas, grenades, water cannons, stun guns and wooden batons.
 Two protesters named Mr Mikelda Tekege and Mr Amiron Edowai were arbitrarily arrested near the Uncen campus and temporarily detained.
 Mr Mackbon declared in an interview with the media outlet CNN Indonesia that the police acted in accordance with the procedures.
-He denied that protesters had been injured during the crowd control operations and claimed that photos of injured protesters (see photos below) were hoax.
+He denied that protesters had been injured during the crowd control operations and claimed that photos of injured protesters (see photos below) were hoaxes.

 |2||Mikelda Tekege||23 years old, was arrested and temporarily detained by the Jayapura police|

 |5||David Goo||24 years, sustained head injury because a police officer beat him with a wooden baton|

 |6||Edison Pigai||23 years, sustained bleeding head injury on the temple|

 |9||Melki Tebai||Sustained injury on the toes|